Government Shutdown: Will U.S. See Repeat Of 2013?

 Since Congress is currently on a two-week recess, there will be a sense of urgency to get a new bill passed once they reconvene on April 25.
 Leaders in both chambers would have four days to craft a new proposal that each side can agree on and get it on the president’s desk for Trump to sign.

-With the Gorsuch confirmation over in the Senate and a last-minute effort to revive healthcare legislation off the table for now in the House, Congressional leaders should be able to focus on avoiding a repeat of the partial government shutdown that occurred in 2013.
+With the Gorsuch confirmation over in the Senate and a last-minute effort to revive healthcare legislation off the table for now in the House, congressional leaders should be able to focus on avoiding a repeat of the partial government shutdown that occurred in 2013.

 In the weeks leading up to the recess, spending panels in both chambers of Congress tried to negotiate a new bill that would keep the government from shutting down.
 However, they were unable to work out an agreement before Congress dismissed for the Easter break.